 Who is Addy Adewusi and why should I listen to her?

 First, why listen to me?
 Well, I am:

 - A graduate of Dartmouth College with a bachelors in Mathematics,

 - A Marketo Certified Expert, a certification recently renamed to Adobe Certified Expert – Marketo Engage Business Practitioner,

-- A marketing technologist / product marketing manager at Microsoft with an assignment of enhancing a marketing automation software product,
+- A marketing technologist / product marketing manager at Microsoft with an assignment of building marketing automation software,

 - A former marketing automation manager for Shipbob,

 - A former marketing automation specialist for Bisk Education, and

 - One of the only people, if not the only person, discussing automation in a holistic manner.

 I shared those facts about me because I knew you would find that information important, but what qualifies me the most for this project is the fact that I have an Automation Mindset.
 I will explain the Automation Mindset in more detail in the future, but essentially I am someone who, for better or for worse, optimizes for efficiency in everything that I do.
 This quality is wildly unattractive in most scenarios, but incredibly valuable if you automate processes for a living.